timwhite0/phasm/README.md

 Outputs:
 - `results/projections/pitchers/top50_pitcher_composite_by_role.md`

-## Pitcher model notes
+## SP model notes
-- Current pitcher model is SP-only (2018–2025) and models SO, BB, H, ER, W, and QS as per-IP rates.
+- Current SP model is SP-only (2018–2025) and models SO, BB, H, ER, W, and QS as per-IP rates.
-- Pitcher outcomes are modeled as Poisson with a log(IP) offset.
+- SP outcomes are modeled as Poisson with a log(IP) offset.
 - Role effects and SV/HLD are omitted in the current SP-only run.

 ## RP model notes
 - RP model uses 2018–2025 relievers only and models SO, BB, H, ER, W, and SVHLD as per-IP rates.
 - RP outcomes are modeled as Poisson with a log(IP) offset.
+- RP fit input excludes any pitcher with ATC-projected GS >= 1 (from `data/atc_ip_projections_2026.csv`).

 ## Model specification
 The sections below describe the hitter model.
 The current pitcher model uses the same backbone but